 - ✓ Make sure you are registered on the Sakai site.
 If you cannot access the site, please contact Sakai personnel at sakai@rutgers.edu or 848.445.8721.
-Sakai Help Desk representatives are available Monday through Friday 8:00AM-6:00PM. - ✓ Read Becker: Chapter 1. - ✓ Sunday is my birthday.
-Make sure to tell me how youthful I look.
+Sakai Help Desk representatives are available Monday through Friday 8:00AM-6:00PM. - ✓ Read Becker: Chapter 1.

 JAN.
-28: The Bones of Journal Articles: Today, I will do some lecturing and we will do lots of discussing surrounding the basics of producing a publishable article.
+24: The Bones of Journal Articles: Today, I will do a little lecturing and we will do lots of discussion surrounding the basics of producing a publishable article/chapter.